cylc/cylc-flow/doc/joss-paper/paper.md

 *started*, *succeeded*, *failed*, etc.).
 Dependence between workflows is also
 supported: for coupled systems you can choose between a large suite that controls all tasks, and many smaller suites that depend on each other.

+Other features of Cylc include a comprehensive command line interface and GUI;
+restart from workflow state snapshots with automatic determination of the fate of orphaned jobs; support for common HPC resource managers and batch systems (PBS, Slurm, etc.) as well as background jobs; edit run (manually modify a job script at the last minute); configurable automatic retries; flexible event handling; simulation and dummy modes; support for the Jinja2 template processor in workflow definitions; internal queues to limit job submission; and conditional triggering.
+Major items on the development roadmap include a web GUI and port to Python 3.

+The Cylc source code is available on GitHub [http://cylc.github.io/cylc/](http://cylc.github.io/cylc/) and is archived to Zenodo with the linked DOI: [@zenodo]

+# References